Read on to find out why Japan’s mail services are among the best in the world.

 Additionally, if you create a free online account with certain courier companies, you can choose a suitable delivery time for items bought online after you receive the tracking number from the retailer.
 This prevents you having to deal with redeliveries at all, and is completely free.

 2. Free Mail forwarding

-One of the stresses involved in moving home is having to inform friends, family and companies of your new address.
-It’s hard to keep a track of every company that has your address, so you may continue to get items sent to your old address after you’ve moved.
+One of the stresses involved in moving homes is having to inform friends, family and companies of your new address.
+It’s hard to keep track of every company that has your address, so you may continue to get items sent to your old address after you’ve moved.
 Luckily, Japan Post offers a free forwarding service that will redirect mail addressed to your former residence to your new home.
 All that is required is the completion of a form at any post office.
 The service lasts for one year, but it is possible to re-register at the end of that year.

 (Please note that some mail items, including bank correspondence, are not eligible for mail forwarding, so be sure to let banks and other such institutions know your new address.)

 One of the things that makes courier services in Japan so efficient is that they don’t rely solely on petrol power.
 Major courier companies have dispatch centers peppered around the city, and in residential areas in particular, bicycle carts are the best way of moving packages around quickly through the often narrow backstreets.
 They also have the benefit of being eco-friendly, so while they may seem out of place in one of the high-tech capitals of the world, they show that Japan knows when to prioritise efficiency over technology.